-This policy shall not apply to a modification of the traditional school educational program caused by the pandemic or any other emergency that prevents traditional students from attending school in person.
+\This policy shall not apply to a modification of the traditional school educational program caused by the pandemic or any other emergency that prevents traditional students from attending school in person.
 The Superintendent shall have the authority to design and transition students into an appropriate educational program outside of the confines of this policy if deemed necessary.

-Adopted: December 14, 2020
+Source: Troy City Board of Education Adopted: December 14, 2020 Revised: Reference: Ala.

-Reference: Ala.
 Code § 16-46A-1

-RECORDING OF IEP and SECTION 504 MEETINGS
+RECORDING OF IEP AND SECTION 504 MEETINGS